TimBurg/MA_thesis_markdown/source/07_theory.md

     following quadratic form is (nonnegative) positive:
     $$\sum_{j=1}^N \sum_{k=1}^N \alpha_j \alpha_k \Phi(x_j - x_k)$$

-This property is analogously used for the univatiate functions $\varphi$.
+Analogously, I call the univatiate functions $\phi$ positive (semi-) definite if the induced function $\Phi$ satisfies the definition.

-Such positive semi definiteness of a function can be shown via a property called complete monotonicity:
+Such induced positive semi definiteness of a function can be shown via a property called complete monotonicity:
 $$(-1)^l g^l(t) \ge 0 \quad \forall l \in \mathbb{N} \quad \forall t>0$$
-Where $g^l$ means the l-th derivative of a function $g: \mathbb{R} \mapsto \mathbb{R}$.
+Where $g^l$ denotes the l-th derivative of a function $g: \mathbb{R} \mapsto \mathbb{R}$.
-The prototype of a complete monotone function is the exponential function $e^{-\alpha t}$ for some non negative alpha.
+The prototype of a complete monotone function is the exponential function $e^{-\alpha t}$ for some non negative $\alpha$.

+Theorem:
-If $\varphi(\sqrt{\cdot})$ is completely monotone on $[0, \infty)$ and not constant, then $\varphi$ is positive definite.
+  ~ If $\phi(\sqrt{\cdot})$ is completely monotone on $[0, \infty)$ and not constant, then $\phi$ is positive definite.

 The proof requires some theory on measure spaces and generalized fourier transforms and rests on the Bernstein-Widder representation of such functions.
 Since these are a bit out of scope I refer to [@wendland_scattered_2005 theorem 7.14].

-A first formal proof was completed for the multiquadratics function by [@micchelli_interpolation_1986].
+A first formal proof of a positive definite function was completed for the multiquadratics function by [@micchelli_interpolation_1986].
-For multiquadratics it actually suffices that the first derivative of $\varphi$ is completely monotone [@buhmann_radial_2003 theorem 2.2].
+Multiquadratics are not completely monotone but rather one can show that it actually suffices that the first derivative of $\phi$ is completely monotone [@buhmann_radial_2003 theorem 2.2].

-This motivates a weaker concept called conditionally positive definiteness and requires an added polynomial for unisolvence.
+Complete monotonicity of only some derivative motivates a weaker concept called conditionally positive definiteness and requires an added polynomial for unisolvence.
-This is described in the Appendix.
+This is described in the Appendix [@sec:conditional].

-A weaker requirement is that only one of the derivatives must be completely monotone.
-This then motivates the concept of conditonally positive definite functions in which a polynomial is added to the interpolant.

 ### Commonly used Radial basis functions
-I now recite some of the more often used RBFs and give some detail on the local functions that were used for the actual implementation.
+I now state some of the more often used RBFs and give some detail on the local functions that were used for the actual implementation.
 During the course of writing the interpolation program it became clear that only local basis functions would be good candidates for a surface interpolation due to the number of vertices used in most triangular meshes and the resulting size of a dense interpolation matrix.